blackkolly/OpenShift-4-Bare-Metal-Installation-Guide/README.md

-# OpenShift 4 Installation on txse.systems Data Center VMs
+# OpenShift 4 Installation on VMs

-This repository provides a comprehensive guide for deploying Red Hat OpenShift 4 on existing VMs in the txse.systems data center environment.
+This repository provides a comprehensive guide for deploying Red Hat OpenShift 4 on existing VMs in data center environment.
 This implementation follows the User Provisioned Infrastructure (UPI) method with 3 control plane nodes and 3 worker nodes.

 ## Table of Contents